 I am wondering what the alternative is if ones bone density worsens after discontinuing Actonel and following Save Our Bones.
 Is there ever a time to reconsider taking medication?

-The answer to this question is on page 162 of the Save Our Bones Program, where I wrote:
+The answer to this question is on page 162 of the Osteoporosis Reversal Program, where I wrote:

 “Identifying your bone health philosophy is a giant leap in the right direction… Knowing what to do with it, is no small feat.”